sureshvenkatesan1/usingJFrogCLI/Distribution/RBv1/readme.md

 ## [The Distribution RBv1 Flow](https://jfrog.com/help/r/jfrog-distribution-documentation/the-distribution-flow)

 The general flow of creating a release bundle (RBv1)  is as follows:
 - [Create a circle of trust](https://jfrog.com/help/r/jfrog-platform-administration-documentation/how-to-establish-a-circle-of-trust) between your source and edge nodes as mentioned in [JFrog Artifactory Edge](https://jfrog.com/help/r/get-started-with-the-jfrog-platform/jfrog-artifactory-edge)  just in  case you want to do Access Federation as well to the Edge.
-If you do not plan to do Access Federation to Edge then just Register  the Edge to the JPD using [Binding Tokens](https://jfrog.com/help/r/jfrog-platform-administration-documentation/binding-tokens) .
+If you do not plan to do Access Federation to Edge then just Register  the Edge to the Mothership JPD using [Binding Tokens](https://jfrog.com/help/r/jfrog-platform-administration-documentation/binding-tokens) generated from the Edge.

 - [Add JPD on Platform Deployment](https://jfrog.com/help/r/jfrog-platform-administration-documentation/managing-platform-deployments)
 - [Generate GPG Keys](https://jfrog.com/help/r/jfrog-distribution-documentation/generate-gpg-keys) ( also see [GPG Signing](https://jfrog.com/help/r/jfrog-distribution-documentation/gpg-signing) )